Start from a concrete frame, not a blank agent.

 The public catalog groups the personas by the question they answer first: broad default exposure, playbook construction, ecosystem loyalty, or narrative and macro framing.

 Click into any persona to inspect the public playbook, watchlist, operating brief, and starting constraints.
-Live edits, review loops, and performance still belong inside the product.
+Then use the product to run the workflow, review decisions, and tune the behavior over time.

 Try a different search or clear the tier filter.